panedrone/sqldalmaker/README.md

 # SQL DAL Maker
 SQL DAL Maker is a generator of DTO and DAO classes to access relational databases.
-Target programming languages: PHP, Java, C++, Python, Ruby.
+Target programming languages: PHP, Java, C++, Python, Ruby, and Go.
 To generate the class, you declare it in XML meta-program.

 Implemented as plug-ins for Eclipse IDE, IntelliJ-Platform, and NetBeans 11+.